burlachenkok/exploring-python3/python3-note.md

 Let's start with the Language concept in the context of Programming.
 One meaning is that Language expresses ideas with defined formalisms and you don't care at all how these ideas are materialized.
 But in fact, it's not the only definition.
 The message that one scientist [B. Stroustroup](https://scholar.google.com/citations?user=Rr9Y8acAAAAJ&hl=ru&oi=ao) (author of C++) tries to bring for people for already 3 decades that *Programming Language* is the language that gives you a way to describe the algorithm and this algorithm will be executed in the computer (compute device).
 With this very strict definition [Python](https://www.python.org/), [Java](https://www.java.com/), [C#](https://learn.microsoft.com/en-us/dotnet/csharp/) are not Programming Languages.
 Python is a receipt for an interpreter, while C# and Java are runtimes coupled with a Just-In-Time(JIT) compiler.

 If you only start with Programming in your career, or if you have no experience in Compilers/OS/Systems you may not see the difference, but there is a (subtle) fundamental difference.
 It does not say that these languages are incorrect, but at least please understand that it's not the computer that executes this program, but what is executing is another (one more) level of abstraction.
 Any level of Abstraction is not free in terms of consumed memory and execution time (if this abstraction is used during runtime, not during design).
+The problem is that all this systems (interpreter and JIT) has an extra level of software which have to be executed during runtime.

 > Python is a general-purpose programming language.

 It is at the same time a very strong statement and at the same time vague statement.
 There can be three points of view on such a statement:

-1. By general-purpose programming language you mean that you can create any Algorithm in it.
+1. By general-purpose programming language the autor of the statemeant means that you can create any Algorithm in it.
 If this is a definition, then it's correct.
 Only DSL languages constructed for special purposes may have a lack of being [Turing Complete](https://en.wikipedia.org/wiki/Turing_completeness).

 2. By General Purpose you mean that you can use it across many domains.
 In this case how many are "many"?
 Depending on the definition of "Many" Python may lie in this class and may not.

 3. By General Purpose, you mean you can create programs for all programmable computing elements in the computing devices.
-If this is your definition and you believe that Python can help with this - it's *wrong*.
+If this is your definition and you believe that Python can help with this - it's totally *wrong*.
 Python by design is the replacement for Bash, it's not a replacement for C or C++, or any other traditional language.
 Conter example: You cannot create drivers for your devices in Python.

 > Python is more elegant and short than C++.

 One more time it depends on what you mean exactly.
-Some logic that works with byte view into the virtual memory of the process even can not be expressed in Python at all.
+Some logic that works with bytes in the virtual memory of the process even can not be expressed in Python at all due to indirection levels that are exhibited by interpreter.
 If consider an application that can be expressed in Python, then this is in general true if look into a number of lines of code in Python.
 However, the first thing in creating algorithms - they should be correct.
 In our experience, what is interesting after some amount of code is that there is a very strange asymmetry that you will observe once you create projects in Python and C++ with 40K lines of code and more.
 With at least such a big size Python is not even close to C++.
 Because compiling languages forces you to follow some discipline, and Python does not.

 Of course, there is a tool for Python that helps [pylint](https://pypi.org/project/pylint/), but a compiler and linker are far more powerful tools for detecting errors than a static analyzer applied for Language with Dynamic Type Systems at least from our experience.